-lame: one: Email: - Expanding Balnural o Harbour Expressivory intersection to 2x turn lanes seems like the opposite of Road diet.
+Name: one: Email: - Comments: - Expanding Balnural o Harbour Expressiony intraction to 2x turn lanes seems like the opposite of Road diet.
 It is also unnecessary except for brief times of day.
-Intrastructure could be better spent elsewhere. - Signal coordination for left two advanced green when no cars are present should be a privarity.
-Should only be activated by traffic. - All the newly planted trees are amazing to much appreciated!
-Please ensure that all streets have many trees. - Du urban improvements before turhniher huy, prioris Use concrete barriers as a first measure.
-Fiza - - - - - -
+Intrastructure could be better spent elsewhere. - Signal coordination for left two advanced green when no cars are present should be a privrity.
+Should only be activated by traffic. - All the newly planted trees are amazing b much appreciated!
+Please ensure that all streets have many trees. - Do urban improvements before twinning huy. priorit Use concrete barriers as a first measure. -